-Cooperation between DHS and HHS regarding the transport, processing, placing, and care of UAC is essential.
-Both departments take their roles seriously and work closely with interagency and foreign counterparts on a daily basis to ensure the humane treatment of UAC while simultaneously enforcing the laws Congress has passed.
+Cooperation between DHS and HHS regarding the transport, processing, placement, care, and discharge of UAC is essential.
+Both departments take their roles seriously and work closely with interagency and foreign counterparts on a daily basis to ensure the humane treatment of UAC while simultaneously enforcing federal laws.